Resi-le/AtGenesis/README.md

 <img width="1024" height="299" alt="image" src="https://github.com/user-attachments/assets/a71797bd-e789-4975-8444-5055268826b2" />

+# 1. Outline

 AtGenesis is an experimental Genesis Plus GX port that boldly challenges the antiquated paradigm of "Accuracy" that has long dominated the emulation scene.

 We refuse to emulate the pristine 1988 Sega Genesis Model 1 hardware.
 Instead, we have digitally transplanted the unstable soul of the low-cost SoC (System on Chip) clone consoles that flooded discount stores and drugstores in the 2010s.

 The ultimate goal of this project is "Perfectly Simulated Malfunction."
 By achieving this, we aim to provide the user with a profound sense of Cognitive Dissonance, simultaneously evoking feelings of deep nostalgia and mild physical discomfort.

+# 2. Architecture and technical specifications
+This core isn't just a bunch of bugs.
+It's meticulously designed according to the **standard defect specification**, established by collecting data from countless defective devices.

+## 2.1.
+Auditory Expansion Theory

+The core engine, G-Flat Singularity technology, artificially distorts the frequency of FM audio sources.

+* Higher Sound
+  * The frequency bandwidth of the YM2612 chipset has been forcibly expanded by 1.15x.
+This isn't simply a higher sound quality; it's a psychoacoustic design that makes the music sound faster than it actually is, creating a sense of speed for the player.

+* A Work of Art Shining with Dissonance
+  * FM audio has been improved by 15%, and PSG audio by 5%.
+This 10% **harmonic dissonance** creates a subtle dissonance, creating a luxurious sense of tension for the user.

+# 3. Development Philosophy
+> Is accuracy truly the only answer?
+Existing emulators claim to be **exactly like the real thing**.
+However, the real thing we all remember was the **strange counterfeit game console** our parents bought us.

+This core **restores** that **faulty memory with the right technology**.
+Is the sound crackling, the pitch off, and the screen dull?
+Congratulations.
+You've now reached the **idea of ​​emulation**.

+# 4. Frequently Asked Questions
+Q. The sound is so loud it hurts my ears.
+Is this a bug?<br>A. It's a **feature**.
+Earaches are evidence that your hearing has become vulnerable to overly clean digital sound.
+Don't turn down the volume; enjoy the pain.

+Q. Can I modify this core to **normalize** the sound?<br>A. It's possible.
+However, that would be artistically insulting, like looking at a Picasso painting and saying, "The eyes are in the wrong place."
+###### And if that's the case, use the original instead.

+# 5. License and Disclaimer

+This core is not provided **As-Is** and is intentionally broken.

+Users agree not to hold the developer responsible for any auditory trauma, headaches, or existential doubts that may arise from using this core.

+The original core is provided by ekeeke.

 # 1. 개요